Auction learning as a two-player game: Experimental Results

 \subsection{Online auctions}

 ALGnet is an online algorithm with a time-independent loss function.
 We would expect it to perform well in settings where the underlying distribution of the valuations changes over time.
 We consider a one bidder and two items additive auction with valuations $v_1$ and $v_2$ sampled i.i.d from $\mathcal{U}[0,1+t]$ where $t$ in increased from $0$ to $1$ at a steady rate.
 The optimal auction at time $t$ has revenue $0.55\times(1+t)$.
-We use ALGnet and two versions of RegretNet, the original offline version (\autoref{app:dutt_train_alg}) and an online version (\autoref{app:dutt_train_alg_online}) and plot $\mathit{rev}(t)$, $\mathit{rgt}(t)$ and $P^{*}(t)$ (\autoref{fig:comparaisonRegretNet}).
-The offline version learns from a fixed dataset of valuations sampled at $t=0$ (i.e. with $V \sim \mathcal{U}[0,1]^{nm}$) while the online version (as ALGnet) learns from a stream of data at each time $t$.
+We use ALGnet and two versions of RegretNet, the original offline version (Appendix A) and our own online version (Appendix B) and plot $\mathit{rev}(t)$, $\mathit{rgt}(t)$ and $P^{*}(t)$ (\autoref{fig:comparaisonRegretNet}).
+The offline version learns from a fixed dataset of valuations sampled at $t=0$ (i.e. with $V \sim \mathcal{U}[0,1]^{nm}$) while the online versions (as ALGnet) learns from a stream of data at each time $t$.
 Overall, ALGnet performs better than the other methods.
 It learns an optimal auction faster at the initial (especially compared to RegretNet Online) and keep adapting to the distributional shift (contrary to vanilla RegretNet).